 Video excerpt with Keith Haring & Ronald Reagan

 Her intention: To provoke a strong response

 Her word choices were critical to Sign on a Truck.
 In particular, the messages in Sign on a Truck were presented in a way that could easily reach people, which probably explains why she opted to design her text in a manner that reflected the language of breaking news.
-Her intention was to provoke a strong response.
+She intended to provoke a strong response.

 Why was this project created?

-The project was created to attempt to utilize technology as a means of sparking debate, as well as capture that perspective of different voices and opinions on the eve of election night.
-By creating art that existed outside a traditional space, she was able to build a more intimate relationship with her viewers.
+The project was created to attempt to utilize technology as a means of sparking debate and capture that perspective of different voices and opinions on the eve of election night.
+By creating art that existed outside a traditional space, she built a more intimate relationship with her viewers.

 About Jenny Holzer

-Born in 1950 in Gallipolis, Jenny received her BFA from Ohio University in 1972 but it was not until 1977 that her series Truisms, which features a series of ambiguous quotes that she gained critical acclaim.
-Jenny Holzer has consolidated a reputation in the art world and among her fans as an artist that has many voices.
+Born in 1950 in Gallipolis, Jenny received her BFA from Ohio University in 1972, but it was not until 1977 that her series Truisms, which features a series of ambiguous quotes that she gained critical acclaim.
+Jenny Holzer has consolidated a reputation in the art world and among her fans as an artist with many voices.